superfly/docs/getting-started/index.html.md

 This section of the Fly.io docs is all about getting you up and running quickly.

-[Installing Flyctl](/docs/getting-started/installing-flyctl) will take you through the, few, steps you need to perform to get the Fly.io command line available.
+[Install Flyctl](/docs/hands-on/install-flyctl/) will take you through the, few, steps you need to perform to get the Fly.io command line available.
 Don't forget to [create an account and login](/docs/getting-started/log-in-to-fly/) too.

 Once that is done, you're ready to take on the Getting Started language and application guides.